EmaB4r/BAM/README.md

 ### Syscalls
 syscalls expect a syscall code on top of the stack and are defined by that.
   - **0 (print char)** : pops a value from the stack and prints it as a char
+  - TODO: 1 (print string): pops a value from the stack (string address) and uses it to print an asciiz string
   - **2 (print uint)** : pops a value from the stack and prints it as an unsigned int
-  - TODO:{
-	  1 (print string): pops a value from the stack (string address) and uses it to print an asciiz string 3 (print int): pops a value from the stack and prints it as an int 4 (read char): ...
+	- TODO: 3 (print int): pops a value from the stack and prints it as an int
-	}
+	- TODO: 4 (read char): ...
 ### Lables
 ```
 @lable_name : defines a lable